-The PKPU may be terminated at the request of the Supervisory Judge, or one or more creditors, or upon the recommendation of the Commercial Court, if certain conditions are fulfilled, eg, the debtor is acting in bad faith in managing its assets during the PKPU, or has inflicted loss to the creditor and others.
-This may end up with the debtor's bankruptcy declaration.
+The PKPU may be terminated at the request of the supervisory judge, or one or more creditors, or upon the recommendation of the Commercial Court, if certain conditions are fulfilled - eg, if the debtor is acting in bad faith in managing its assets during the PKPU, or has inflicted loss to the creditor and others.
+This may result in the debtor's bankruptcy declaration.